AdhamMagdyA/hemex-curriculum/tracks/backend-development/3-ecommerce-full-project/lesson-5/README.md

 1. **Express List Endpoints**
    - Create script to list all endpoints
-   - Document routes
    - Test endpoints

 2. **API Documentation**
-   - Add Swagger/OpenAPI
-   - Document authentication
-   - Describe endpoints
+   - Use postman to test and document endpoints

 ### Best Practices